Softer Than a Rock (Steller Sea Lion)

 Total White Out (Short-Eared Owl)

-when a freak blizzard hits, a short-eared owl continues to hunt as the snow builds up on its face.
+When a freak blizzard hits, a short-eared owl continues to hunt as the snow builds up on its face.
 Flickr Folks please left click for more detail.

 Sunny Day Hawk Owl